 Slice the bones individually and set them aside.
 Place the roast flat on a large cutting board and begin slicing enough slices for the number of guests you’re serving.

-You don’t need to slice the whole roast if you have extra.
+Pro Tip: You don't need to slice the whole roast if you have extra.

-Now in my house, we have a few family members that need their prime rib served closer to well done…I know, I know, but it’s my mother, and she gave birth to me.
+In my house, we have a few family members that like and need their prime rib served closer to well done.

-So I’ll burn her steak if she wants me to!!
-I always give her the end cut, which is normally my favorite because it has the most crust and seasoning, but it’s also cooked a little further than the center cuts.
+I always give my mom the end cut, which is normally my favorite because it has the most crust and seasoning, but it's also cooked a little further than the center cuts.

 - Cast Iron Roasted New Potatoes